 In Spain he has conducted the National Orchestra, Barcelona Symphony Orchestra, RTVE Orchestra, Principado of Asturias Symphony Orchestra, Basque National Orchestra, Palau de les Arts Orchestra, Granada City Orchestra, Orchestra of Extremadura, Valencia Orchestra, Navarra Symphony Orchestra, Tenerife Symphony Orchestra, Galicia Symphony Orchestra and Castilla y León Symphony Orchestra.

-He is frequently invited to international summer festivals such as the Aspen Music Festival and School, Texas Music Festival, Chautauqua Festival and the Granada International Music and Dance Festival.
+He is also invited to international festivals such as the Aspen Music Festival and School, Texas Music Festival, Chautauqua Festival, the Granada International Music and Dance Festival, George Enescu Festival and ClassicAnd.

 Renowned for his career in the operatic field, Caballé Domenech made his debut at the Gran Teatro del Liceo in Barcelona, conducting Così fan tutte and later Il mondo della luna of Haydn, L´elisir d´amore, María del Carmen of Granados and Lucia di Lammermoor and has also conducted the company at the Savonlinna Festival and La Fenice Festival in Venice.
 Additionally, he has led productions at the Staatsoper Berlin, Hamburg Staatsoper, State Opera Stuttgart, Dresden Semperoper, Theater an der Wien, Volksoper in Vienna, Komische Oper in Berlin, Aalto Theater in Essen, Capitol du Toulouse, Theater Royal du Versailles, San Carlo di Napoli, ABAO-Bilbao Opera, Sao Carlos Theater in Lisbon and the Beijing National Opera.